Fun Sensory Stocking Stuffers Under $15

 Crazy Aaron’s Thinking Putty — Mini Tins (3-pack)

-Small tins fit stockings and pockets; choose glow, metallic, or hypercolor.
+Small tins fit stockings and pockets; choose glow, metallic, or hypercolor for extra “wow!” factor.

 Play-Doh 4-Pack (classic colors)